 Estimated Possible Payouts Under Non-equity Incentive Plan Awards.
 As described in the Compensation Discussion and Analysis, the Compensation Committee sets the target bonus opportunity for the named executive officers at the beginning of the fiscal year under the Company's annual performance-based bonus program and the Amended and Restated 2002 Executive Performance Plan, and the actual bonuses for the named executive officers may, except in special circumstances such as unusual challenges or extraordinary successes, range from 35% to 200% of the target level based on the Compensation Committee's evaluation of financial and other performance factors for the fiscal year.
 The bonus amount may be zero, if actual performance is below the specified threshold level (including the Section 162(m) test), or less than the calculated amounts if the Compensation Committee otherwise decides to reduce the bonus.
-As addressed in the discussion of 2013 Compensation Decisions in the Compensation Discussion and Analysis, the employment agreements of Mr. Iger, Mr. Rasulo, Mr. Braverman, Mr. Mayer and Ms. Parker require that the target bonus opportunity used to calculate the bonus opportunity (but not the actual bonus awarded) be at least the amount specified in each agreement.
+As addressed in the discussion of 2014 Compensation Decisions in the Compensation Discussion and Analysis, the employment agreements of each executive officer require that the target used to calculate the bonus opportunity (but not the actual bonus awarded) be at least the amount specified in each agreement.
 This column shows the range of potential bonus payments for each named executive officer from the threshold to the maximum based on the target range set at the beginning of the fiscal year.
-The actual bonus amounts received for fiscal 2013 are set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+The actual bonus amounts received for fiscal 2014 are set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.

 Estimated Future Payouts Under Equity Incentive Plan Awards.
-This column sets forth the number of restricted stock units awarded to the named executive officers during fiscal 2013 that are subject to the test to assure eligibility for deduction under Section 162(m) and/or to performance tests as described below.
-These include units awarded to each of the named executive officers as part of the annual grant in January 2013.
+This column sets forth the number of restricted stock units awarded to the named executive officers during fiscal 2014 that are subject to the test to assure eligibility for deduction under Section 162(m) and/or to performance tests as described below.
+These include units awarded to each of the named executive officers as part of the annual grant in December 2013.
 Each of Mr. Iger's awards is subject to both the test to assure eligibility under Section 162(m) and the performance tests described below.
-The units in row A (and in the case of Mr. Mayer, Row C) for each of the other named executive officers are subject to the test to assure eligibility under Section 162(m) and the units in row B are subject to this test as well as the performance tests described below.
+The units in row A for each of the other named executive officers are subject to the test to assure eligibility under Section 162(m) and the units in row B are subject to this test as well as the performance tests described below.

-The vesting dates for all of the outstanding restricted stock unit awards held by the named executive officers as of the end of fiscal 2013 are set forth in the Fiscal 2013 Outstanding Equity Awards at Fiscal Year-end table below.
+The vesting dates for all of the outstanding restricted stock unit awards held by the named executive officers as of the end of fiscal 2014 are set forth in the Fiscal 2014 Outstanding Equity Awards at Fiscal Year-end table below.

-All units subject to only the Section 162(m) test (Row A and in the case of Mr. Mayer, Row C) vest if that test is met (plus any shares received as dividend equivalents prior to vesting), and none of the units vest if the test is not met.
-This amount is shown in the "target" column for Row A and in the case of Mr. Mayer, Row C.
+All units subject to only the Section 162(m) test (Row A) vest if that test is met (plus any shares received as dividend equivalents prior to vesting), and none of the units vest if the test is not met.
+This amount is shown in the "target" column for Row A.